-The university offers need-based financial assistance to qualified students who are U.S. citizens or permanent residents.
+The university offers need-based financial assistance to qualified students who are U.S. citizens or permanent residents through Federal loan programs.
 The Office of Financial Aid has information and forms you may need to apply for loans, grants, and other funds that might be available to graduate students.
 If you are interested in applying for a loan, it is important that you visit the Office of Financial Aid website at www.tulane.edu/~finaid.